Section 1: Purpose and Contents of this page:

 Arriving in the UK and beyond

-If your course starts on or before 4 October 2021 and you have accepted an unconditional offer, you should have now received an email inviting you to complete course registration, which is part of enrolment.
+If your course starts on or before 3 October 2022 and you have accepted an unconditional offer, you will receive an email inviting you to complete course registration which is part of enrolment, by the end of August.

-(Only for PHD students who have been allowed to start remotely) If you have not yet applied for a visa, or, have not yet received your visa, you may still complete course registration.
+If you are currently in the UK and are waiting for your visa, you may complete course registration now on the basis of that you have made an in-time application.
 Please refer to our webpage advising how to select your visa type during course registration.Link opens in a new window

 If you are an offer holder and are starting a new course, your CAS will be issued by your Admissions service.